hey-meet/supply_chain/docs/week-plan-track/Week_2_plan_tracking.md

 * Refactor supplier matching reasons into a unified Enum.
 * Add comprehensive unit tests for the updated supply chain models.

+### Notes

+Made significant progress on expanding the enterprise master data and graph mapping.
+The risk agent's enum handling was improved, laying the groundwork for robust supplier risk assessment.

 ## Day 3 — 14/07/2026